ndau/automation/env/local/readme.md

 curl $(minikube service hello-minikube --url)
 ```

 The minikube cluster runs its own docker server.
-You can configure your docker client to connect to minikube with `eval $(minikube docker-env)` and build images available to the docker, which we'll be doing later.
+You can configure your docker client to connect to minikube with `eval $(minikube docker-env)` and build images available to minikube's docker.

 If you're interested, you can ssh into the machine and inspect it further with `minikube ssh`.